 5. Yoga is not about being flexible

-If I would get a euro for my Indian charity project for every person that used the not being flexible part as an excuse for not doing or even trying yoga, I would probably need a charity bucket instead of the nice bowl I have right now.
+If I would get a dollar for my charity projects for every person that used the not being flexible part as an excuse for not doing or even trying yoga, I would probably need a charity bucket instead of the nice bowl I have right now.

 I know, there are so many yogis these days showing us their amazing pictures on all possible social media platforms, performing poses that you might get into but would definitely need 911- rescue to get out of, that’s it’s hard to believe that you don’t have to be flexible to do yoga.